Turing machine examples: Turing's first example

-He makes this very clear when he reduces the above table to a single instruction called "b" (Undecidable p.
-120), but his instruction consists of 3 lines.
+He makes this very clear when he reduces the above table to a single instruction called "b", but his instruction consists of 3 lines.
 Instruction "b" has three different symbol possibilities {None, 0, 1}.
 Each possibility is followed by a sequence of actions until we arrive at the rightmost column, where the final m-configuration is "b":

 As observed by a number of commentators including Turing (1937) himself, (e.g., Post (1936), Post (1947), Kleene (1952), Wang (1954)) the Turing instructions are not atomic — further simplifications of the model can be made without reducing its computational power; see more at Post–Turing machine.

-As stated in the article Turing machine, Turing proposed that his table be further atomized by allowing only a single print/erase followed by a single tape movement L/R/N. He gives us this example of the first little table converted (Undecidable, p.
-127):
+As stated in the article Turing machine, Turing proposed that his table be further atomized by allowing only a single print/erase followed by a single tape movement L/R/N. He gives us this example of the first little table converted:

 Turing's statement still implies five atomic operations.
 At a given instruction (m-configuration) the machine: